 The BCP specifies the recovery procedures in the case of the risk events causing the suspension of the Exchange operations.
 These procedures include those for the business operations at the Backup Offices and the switch operations to the DR (Disaster Recovery) site.
 It is designed that the time for the recovery of vital information systems for TFX's important operations should be less than two hours.

-Other than the above, as part of the crisis management system, TFX sets the "Initial Response Rules in the Event of a Large Scale Natural Disaster" and the "Contingency Plan for System Failure and Other Emergencies (herein-after called "Contingency Plan")," and provides therein the policies for handling an emergency situation such as the occurrence of a large-scale disaster by which TFX is prevented from using its systems or other settlement-related systems.
+Other than the above, as part of the crisis management system, TFX sets the "Initial Response Rules in the Event of a Large Scale Natural Disaster", "Correspondence Rules in the Event of a Large Scale Natural Disaster" and the "Contingency Plan for System Failure and Other Emergencies (herein-after called "Contingency Plan")," and provides therein the policies for handling an emergency situation such as the occurrence of a large-scale disaster by which TFX is prevented from using its systems or other settlement-related systems.